GhostOps77/click-repl/README.md

 Usage
 ===

-There are many faciliating ways to create your clic-repl app<br>
+There are many facilitating ways to create your click-repl app<br>
 All you have to do in your [click](https://click.palletsprojects.com/en/) app is either -

 <details open>